-- 2. All occupants should always wear their lap and shoulder belts properly. - 3.
-The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 4.
+- 6. All occupants should always wear their lap and shoulder belts properly. - 7.
+The driver and front passenger seats should be moved back as far as practical to allow the Advanced Front Air Bags room to inflate. - 8.
 Do not lean against the door or window.
-If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between you and the door.

-5. If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
-Phone numbers are provided under "If You Need Assistance".
+If your vehicle has side air bags, and deployment occurs, the side air bags will inflate forcefully into the space between you and the door and you could be injured. - 9.
+If the air bag system in this vehicle needs to be modified to accommodate a disabled person, contact the Customer Center.
+Phone numbers are provided under "If You Need Consumer Assistance."